tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-01-Ins_Welcome.md

 * **Answer** It's a community-backed project that has implemented many of the communities agreed-upon standards (EIPS/ERCS).

 * **Answer** It provides a secure, standardized starting point for various smart contract standards.

+Now that the class has been refreshed on fungibility, set the stage for today's lesson by introducing the concept of `DeFi`.

+* `DeFi` is short for decentralized finance.

+* `DeFi` encompasses many of the technologies and paradigms that we have learned throughout the previous unit, however, defi is not a particular technology or implementation.

+* `DeFi` is a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.